coletaylor017/minesweeper-cli/README.md

 A Basic C# implementation of classic Minesweeper.
 Uses MVC architecture, so a point-and-click GUI could be implemented fairly easily in the future by interfacing with existing controller-defined methods.

 Controls are explained in-game.
-Renders slowly for grid sizes >12 or so due to printing multiple colors.
-A faster greyscale option is a possible future improvement.
+You can choose to render the game board as greyscale or color.
+Grayscale renders faster, so it is better for larger boards.